-Further, on December 31, 2021, the PBOC issued the Regulations for Local Financial Supervision and Administration (Draft), which emphasizes that a local financial organization shall operate business within the area approved by the local financial regulatory authority, in adherence to the principle of serving the local area, and shall not conduct business across provincial administrative area in principle.
-On December 31, 2021, the PBOC, the MIIT, the Cyberspace Administration of China, the CBIRC, the CSRC, the SAFE and the China National Intellectual Property Administration jointly issued the Administrative Measures for Online Marketing of Financial Products (Draft), or the Online Marketing Draft, which prohibits any institution or individual from providing online marketing services for any illegal financial activities and provides for a code of conduct for marketing cooperation between financial institutions and third party internet platform operators, which includes, among other things, a pre-assessment of qualifications and responsibilities of each party, necessary security measures to ensure the confidentiality and integrity of data transmission, and measures to prevent other institutions from accessing, intercepting, and storing relevant data.
-As of the date of this annual report, these draft regulations have not been adopted, and there exist uncertainties as to the interpretation of such regulations and their applicability to our business.
+Further, on December 31, 2021, the People's Bank of China issued the Regulations for Local Financial Supervision and Administration (Draft), which emphasizes that a local financial organization shall operate business within the area approved by the local financial regulatory authority, in adherence to the principle of serving the local area, and shall not conduct business across provincial administrative area in principle.
+On December 31, 2021, the People's Bank of China, the Ministry of Industry and Information Technology, or the MIIT, the CAC, the CBIRC, the CSRC, SAFE and the China National Intellectual Property Administration, or the CNIPA, jointly issued the Administrative Measures for Online Marketing of Financial Products (Draft), or the Online Marketing Draft, which prohibits any institution or individual from providing online marketing services for any illegal financial activities and provides for a code of conduct for marketing cooperation between financial institutions and third party internet platform operators, which includes, among other things, a pre-assessment of qualifications and responsibilities of each party, necessary security measures to ensure the confidentiality and integrity of data transmission, and measures to prevent other institutions from accessing, intercepting, and storing relevant data.
+The Rules on Consumer Finance Companies issued by NFRA stipulates that a consumer finance company shall implement a list system for the management of cooperative institutions and classify and manage cooperative institutions according to the contents and risks of cooperation, and that cooperative institutions shall price fairly and transparently, shall not collect interest fees from borrowers in any form, and promise to cooperate with consumer finance companies in accepting inspection by regulatory authorities and providing relevant information and materials.
+As of the date of this annual report, these draft regulations have not been adopted, and there exist uncertainties as to the interpretation